bitovi/academy/src/technology-consulting/7-setting-expectations.md

 ### Exercise

+#### Project planning

-**Project planning:** Your client informs you that your team will be working on a new feature for your project.
+Your client informs you that your team will be working on a new feature for your project.
 They’ve committed to an internal deadline of July 1st, with a non-negotiable set of requirements, and you have a team of yourself and 2 devs to deliver.

 **What do you do?**